 Wartburg Castle in Eisenach

-Weimar was Lucas Cranach the Elder’s final home.
+Weimar was Cranach’s final home.
 His palatial residence still stands on the main market square.
 Many of Lucas Cranach’s most important paintings are on display at the Palace Museum in the Cranach Gallery.
 Here, we can see portraits of Martin Luther as well as Christ and the Adultress, a theme he painted nearly a dozen times during his life.

 However, the important site in Weimar is the Church of St. Peter and St. Paul with its massive Cranach altar.
 This was the painting of the crucifixion I had sought out.
 Here, Lucas Cranach and his friend Martin Luther attend the crucifixion of Jesus Christ and Cranach is bathed in Christ’s blood.
 This is an explosive political commentary: it indicts the Catholic Church and states no priest is needed to stand between the common man (Cranach) and god.
 It truly is a beautiful painting.